Skip to main content

 Imaging Panel

-The Imaging panel contains toggles that control the visibility of cell features, such as cell boundaries and nuclear boundaries.
+The Imaging panel contains toggles that control the visibility of cell features.
 Also, you can modify the appearance settings of the cell paint targets, such as:

 • Target Visibility: To toggle the target visibility on or off, select or unselect the checkbox.